sagifogel/Proptics/docs/src/main/mdoc/optics/lens.md

 // required: User
 ```

-In order to be able to focus on a deeply nested field, we need to define multiple lenses, and to compose them into a new lens
+In order to be able to focus on a deeply nested field, we need to define multiple lenses, and to compose them into a new `Lens`

 ```scala
 val accountSecurityLens = Lens[User, AccountSecurity](_.accountSecurity) { person => security =>